SeriousStoat/SeriousStoat/README.md

 ## About Me
 I have 13+ years experience programing industrial CNC machines.
 I have 15+ years hobby experience with linux and open source software.
+My favorite Linux distro is Debian, and I enjoy living on the terminal.
 I have a passion for problem solving and making things better.
 I am a self-motivated, life-long, learner.
 I like alliteration.